7 Best European Password Managers (2026): GDPR-Tested

 Is Proton Pass really free?

 Yes.
-Unlimited passwords, unlimited devices, and email aliases on the free tier.
-No credit card required.
+Unlimited passwords, unlimited devices, and ten email aliases on the free tier.
+No credit card needed.
+The paid tier (€24 per year) adds unlimited aliases and advanced sharing.

 Are EU password managers as secure as Bitwarden or 1Password?